ankitacoder3/Efficient-Task-Scheduler-SCHEDAY/README.md

 <br>

- * Alternative Languages :
+ * Alternative techstack :

-				* Various languages such as python, c, html, react, etc... can be used to implement scheday
+   Various languages such as python, c, html, react, etc... can be used to implement scheday.
   <p align="right"><a href="#readme-top">Back to TOP</a></p>
   </br>